brendenwest/it222/3_data_reporting.md

 - Compute measures based on underlying data
 - Generate complex visualizations & reports

+Tableau is based on `VizQL` (Visual Query Language) and automatically translates user actions into a query language (TQL or Tableau Query Language) to be run by the source data engine.

+Tableau leverages the optimization and power of the underlying data source to visualize massive datasets with relatively little local processing of the data.

+Also Tableau will cache results and only query the data source when you make changes requiring a new query or a view refresh.

 #### Terminology

 - A **sheet** is a single data visualization, such as a bar chart or a line graph.
 Since sheet is also a generic term for any tab, we’ll often refer to a sheet as a view because it is a single view of the data.